davec/openbrewcomp/README.markdown

 1. Download the source, either `git clone git://github.com/davec/openbrewcomp` or download a zip or tar archive by clicking the _download_ button at the top of the project&rsquo;s github page and unzip/untar it to a local directory.
+2. Install Bundler, either running as `root` or using `sudo`:

+        gem install bundler

-2. Copy `config/database.yml.example` to `config/database.yml` and edit it for
+3. Copy `config/database.yml.example` to `config/database.yml` and edit it for
    your environment.
-3. Run `rake setup` to generate the required configuration files.
-4. Run `rake gems:install` to install the required gems.
+4. Edit `Gemfile` to activate the database gem(s) required for your environment.
+5. Install the required gems:

+        bundle install

+6. Generate the required configuration files:

+        rake setup

-5. Edit `db/fixtures/contacts.yml` and set the contact information for your competition coordinator and webmaster.
+7. Edit `db/fixtures/contacts.yml` and set the contact information for your competition coordinator and webmaster.
-6. (optional) Edit `db/fixtures/clubs.yml` to set an initial list of clubs that will be shown in a selection box for an entrant.
+8. (optional) Edit `db/fixtures/clubs.yml` to set an initial list of clubs that will be shown in a selection box for an entrant.
 This is not strictly necessary since entrants will be able to add their club&rsquo;s name to the list if it does not already exist in the database but an initial list of clubs that only has your own club name doesn&rsquo;t look so good.
-7. Create your development, test, and production databases: `rake db:create:all`
+9. Create your development, test, and production databases:

+        rake db:create:all

-8. Initialize your development database: `rake db:bootstrap`
+10. Initialize your development database:

+        rake db:bootstrap

 ## Testing